 48.61 Authorized investments for state banks and trust companies.

 Subd.
-2. Any such bank or trust company may invest not to exceed five percent of its capital and surplus in shares of stock in small business investment companies organized under the provisions of the Small Business Investment Act of 1958.
+2. Small business investment companies.
+Any such bank or trust company may invest not to exceed five percent of its capital and surplus in shares of stock in small business investment companies organized under the provisions of the Small Business Investment Act of 1958.

 Subd.
-3. The bank or trust company may invest not to exceed ten percent of its capital and surplus in shares of stock in any banks or bank holding companies wherein the stock of the banks or bank holding companies is (1) owned exclusively by bank holding companies or banks, and (2) at least 51 percent of the voting stock is owned or controlled by bank holding companies or banks authorized to do business in the state of Minnesota.
+3. Banks or bank holding companies.
+The bank or trust company may invest not to exceed ten percent of its capital and surplus in shares of stock in any banks or bank holding companies wherein the stock of the banks or bank holding companies is (1) owned exclusively by bank holding companies or banks, and (2) at least 51 percent of the voting stock is owned or controlled by bank holding companies or banks authorized to do business in the state of Minnesota.

 Subd.
-4. Any such bank or trust company may make equity or debt investments in limited partnerships, limited liability companies, corporations, or projects designed primarily to promote community welfare, such as the rehabilitation or development of economically depressed residential, commercial, or industrial areas.
+4. Limited partnerships, limited liability companies, corporations, or community welfare projects.
+Any such bank or trust company may make equity or debt investments in limited partnerships, limited liability companies, corporations, or projects designed primarily to promote community welfare, such as the rehabilitation or development of economically depressed residential, commercial, or industrial areas.
 A bank or trust company investment in any one limited partnership, limited liability company, corporation, or project shall not exceed five percent of its capital and surplus and its aggregate investment in all such limited partnerships, limited liability companies, corporations, or projects shall not exceed ten percent of its capital and surplus.

 Shares of investment companies whose portfolios contain investments which are subject to limits under other state law or rule as direct investments may only be held in an amount not in excess of 20 percent of the banks' capital stock and paid in surplus in each such investment company.
 These obligations shall be carried at the lower of cost or market on the banks' books and adjusted to market on a quarterly basis.

 Subd.
-6. Any bank may invest in the voting stock of the Federal Agricultural Mortgage Corporation created pursuant to the Agricultural Credit Act of 1987, Public Law Number 100-233, in an amount not to exceed the greater of ten percent of the bank's capital and surplus or the amount required by the Federal Agricultural Mortgage Corporation for the bank to qualify for its participation in the corporation's programs.
+6. Federal Agricultual Mortgage Corporation.
+Any bank may invest in the voting stock of the Federal Agricultural Mortgage Corporation created pursuant to the Agricultural Credit Act of 1987, Public Law 100-233, in an amount not to exceed the greater of ten percent of the bank's capital and surplus or the amount required by the Federal Agricultural Mortgage Corporation for the bank to qualify for its participation in the corporation's programs.

 Subd.
 7. Subsidiaries. (a) A state bank or trust company may organize, acquire, or invest in a subsidiary located in this state for the purposes of engaging in one or more of the following activities, subject to the prior written approval of the commissioner: